skypher/disclosure/README.md

 Crop circles:

-- Are a form of visual communication.
+- Are a form of testable visual communication.
 Pictures are great for distribution and analysis.
 Communication through our other senses would be temporary, more subjective, startling, confusing, or hold little useful information.
 - Are accessible.
 In comparison, alien radio signals would be received by a select few and could be more readily suppressed or manipulated.
 - Appear most often in crop fields.
 Crop fields exist throughout the world.
 They maintain structure over time.
 We can look for hoaxes.
 Desert sand, clouds, etc. are more ephemeral.
 - Provide significant logistical difficulty to suppress.
 Crop circles exist in wide open fields.
 Local reporters, farmers, bystanders, etc. can easily proliferate pictures.